Gaprio

 You finish a meeting.
 Everyone nods.
 Someone says "let's follow up on this."
 And then you open six different apps trying to figure out who said what, what was decided, and who is actually supposed to do the thing that was supposed to happen.

-By the time you've found the Slack thread, opened Asana, searched Google Drive for the document, and written the summary email, thirty minutes have gone.
+By the time you've found the Slack thread, opened Asana, searched Google Drive, and written the summary email, thirty minutes have gone.
 And you haven't done a single minute of actual work.

 What We Kept Hearing